The Giroux Correspondence in dimension 3

 \subsection{Heegaard splittings and open book decompositions}

 Any open book decomposition of a manifold gives rise to a canonical Heegaard decomposition.
 Heegaard splittings produced thus are called \textit{convex Heegaard splittings}, and one may directly recover an open book supporting $\xi$ from any convex Heegaard splitting of $(M, \xi)$.
 The innovation in \cite{LV} is a procedure called \textit{refinement} that produces an open book from a more general class of Heegaard splittings of a contact manifold.
-Although this open book decomposition is not uniquely defined, any two open books produced thus admit a common positive stabilisation -- exactly the equivalence appearing in the Giroux Correspondence.
-It follows that the Giroux Correspondence can be rephrased as a statement about convex Heegaard splittings (Theorem~\ref{thm:main}).
+Although this open book decomposition is not uniquely defined, any two open books produced thus are related by a sequence of positive (de)stabilisations -- exactly the equivalence appearing in the Giroux Correspondence.
+It follows that the Giroux Correspondence can be rephrased as a statement about convex Heegaard splittings (Theorem~\ref{thm:mainG}).
 Our proof of the Giroux Correspondence for tight contact manifolds relied on showing that many operations one might naturally perform on a Heegaard splitting of a contact manifold in fact preserve the positive stabilisation class of the associated open book.